Chronicles from Home

 that he didn't work there and that he couldn't help me and that he didn't

 speak English.
 No problem.
 I left.
 I came back.
-After waiting 25
+After

 minutes, I found myself facing the same guy.
 I told him that, in fact, he